Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <img src="images/figure-01.png" title="A sample Index Tree with Treekeys" alt="A sample Index Tree with Treekeys">
 <p><em>Figure 1: A sample Index Tree with Treekeys</em></p>
 </div>
-<p>In fixed-size node id format, each node id is represented by an integer allowing client application to fetch a range of nodes as paged resources.</p>

 <p>The information for a node is stored in multiple individually accessible resources.
 The node index document is a lightweight resource that captures the BVH tree topology for the node, in addition to the node’s bounding volume and meta-data used for [LoD Switching](<a name="_4_1">LoD Switching Models</a>) metrics.
 This resource allows for tree traversal without  the need to  access the more voluminous content associated with a node (geometry, texture data, attributes).
 The decision to render the node is based on node’s bounding-volume visibility in the current 3D view and a visual quality determination made by the client using the information included in the node index document.
 The node’s quality is estimated as a function of current view parameters, bounding volume and LoD selection metric value.</p>